caps-tum/sys-sage/docs/PAPI_Integration.md

    - Otherwise, the event set is implicitely attached to the current software thread, in which case we simply call `sched_getcpu()`.

-   Consider thread affinity for more reliable performance monitoring.
+   The user should consider thread affinity for more reliable performance monitoring.

 4. Together with the ID of the hardware thread, query for its handle in the _sys-sage_ topology.
 This handle is recorded into `thread` for later